-Section 14.14.
-Special Undertakings Release
+Section 14.16.
+Special Undertakings Release or Compensation

-Special undertakings (such as the organization of symposia, the scheduling of University-sponsored displays, exhibits and other events, the direction of dramatic performances, the directorship of a program, etc.) that do not fall into any of the categories listed above, shall receive credit hour on the basis of one (1) credit hour per semester for each thirty (30) to thirty five (35) hours of actual time spent on such an undertaking during the course of the semester, including summer terms.
-(See Exhibit I)
+Special undertakings (such as the organization of symposia, the scheduling of University-sponsored displays, exhibits and other events, the direction of dramatic performances, the directorship or coordination of a program, etc.) that do not fall into any of the categories listed within 14.14, shall be compensated in one of two ways: